zreedeecom/wordpress-skeleton/README.md

 If it doesn't.. read the errors, fix them and try again, still not working? **Re-read** the errors fix them and try again.
 Still not 🤬 working?
 Open an issue and I will try to help.

 Let's asume your deployment was correct, now if you visit the website you will see an error about the .env file, that's fine.

+As a one time operation you'll have to manually upload a .env file (with the correct settings for production) to the same folder we are deploying to (see hosts.yml).

+Now you have two options.. you can import a database (not going to explain this as it's out of the scope) or proceed installing from scratch by visiting `http(s)://yourdomain.com/wp`

 # Credits